Jazz Guitar Tips

 Make repertoire a priority.
 You can't play jazz if you don't know any songs from memory!
 Make a list of tunes you can play fairly well.

-It's often at the beginning of a practice session that your mind is the most alert; take advantage of that.
+It's often at the beginning of a practice session that your mind is the most alert; take advantage of it!

 3 - Jazz is All About Rhythms